Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 It defines:

 1. Compression mechanisms to avoid transport of known data by both sender and receiver over the air.
-Known data are called "context"
+Known data are part of the "context"
 2. Fragmentation mechanisms to allow SCHC Packet transportation on small, and potentially variable, MTU